Medusa-Intelligence-Corp/TranslateTribune/DONT_SCRAPE_ME.md

 It is an open-source project where anyone can contribute sources.
 Compare the posts below and decide for yourself:

-Here's a linkedin post referencing an article in the Economist:
+Here's a LinkedIn post referencing an article in the Economist:

 ```
 🚨 Hot off the presses 🚨